 Are your taste buds tingling yet?
 Read on to learn . . .

 This isn’t your typical rice pudding recipe.
-Instead of being stirred together on the stove, it’s baked, which ensures that the rice remains firm even as it soaks up the custardy base.
+Instead of being stirred together on the stove, it’s baked, ensuring the rice stays firm even as it soaks up the custardy base.
 But before the baking begins, the rice needs to be cooked.
 You can boil it on the stovetop as Grandma suggests, although I usually steam mine in a rice cooker or an InstantPot.

 One and a half cups of cooked rice is the equivalent of three-quarters of a cup uncooked.
 I sometimes add a little more but I'd suggest using no more than two cups.